srsergiorodriguez/pgui/README.md

 |4               |stroke colors for borders and text                     |0              |
 |5               |not used yet                                           |7              |
 |6               |not used yet                                           |6              |

+You can set a new table for your general palette with the function `pgui:set_palette(TABLE)`.

 ## Future expansions